Introduction

 The series of ownership includes several essential elements: the grantor (seller), the grantee (buyer), the description of the asset, the date of the transaction, and the kind of deed utilized in the transfer.
 Each component is crucial in confirming possession and addressing any previous claims.
 For example, a designation indicates the legal possession of an asset, differentiating it from an asset deed, which is a legal document detailing the asset’s holder.
 'This distinction is vital because possessing the designation means you are the rightful possessor, and any changes or enhancements to the asset depend on this ownership.'.

-With the real estate crowdfunding market anticipated to reach $1.3 trillion by 2030, propelled by technological advancements, comprehending the complexities of the ownership chain becomes even more essential.
+With the anticipated to reach $1.3 trillion by 2030, propelled by technological advancements, comprehending the complexities of the ownership chain becomes even more essential.
 This understanding not only aids informed decision-making but also guarantees adherence to regulatory requirements, ultimately promoting a more robust and transparent real estate market.

 Why is a Chain of Title Important?